awsdocs/amazon-elasticache-docs/doc_source/redis/elasticache-use-cases.md

 PUBLISH news.sports.golf "It's Saturday and sunny.
 I'm headed to the links."
 ```

-A client can"t publish to a channel that it's subscribed to\.
+A client can't publish to a channel that it's subscribed to\.

 For more information, see [Pub/Sub](http://redis.io/topics/pubsub) in the Redis documentation\.